vimeo/henningstegmueller

 The Sontheimer Films

-A comprehensive package of this rare archival material is now available, as a 4 DVD set for the use of educational and research institutions as well as individual scholars and teachers.
+A comprehensive package of this rare archival material is now available for the use of educational and research institutions as well as individual scholars and teachers.

 (Selected and edited by H. Stegmüller (2008) 6 hours, color).